aakash-dhar/claude-skills/README.md

 ---

-**Built with ❤️ for dev teams and TPMs who want to ship better code, faster — and make smarter decisions along the way.**
+**Built with ❤️ for dev teams and TPMs who want to ship better code, faster — and make smarter, safer decisions along the way.**